 Ideally, one of these keys will work as BIOS enter key.
 Though, it might change from one system to another.
 You can always try these combinations or read the manual of your system to confirm it.

-Instead of the system's hard drive, your computer would be booted from the CD ROM.
-Afterward you can perform a recovery operation, fix an issue with your Windows, or even reinstall it using the bootable CD/DVD.
-Go ahead and give it a try and let us know if you face any setback in between.
+Instead of the system's hard drive, your computer would be booted from the CD-ROM.
+Afterward, you can perform a recovery operation, fix an issue with your Windows, or even reinstall it using the bootable CD/DVD.
+Go ahead and give it a try and let us know if you face any setbacks in between.

 Related: How to fix "Setup was Unable to Create a New System Partition".